testjavascript/nodejs-integration-tests-best-practices/README.md

 # 3 things here to your benefit

-🚦Seat belt on, strategic Node.js content lies in front of you.
 Component/integration test is an emergint technique that is an hybrid between E2E and unit tets.
 The idea is to test the entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
-This brings **both** high confidence and great developer experience.
-However, doing it right, fast, exhaustive and maximing the value demand some learning and skills.
+This brings **both** high confidence **and** great developer experience.
+However, doing it right, fast, exhaustive and maximing the value demand some learning and skills, this is why we're here.
 Warning: You might fall in love with testing 💚

 This repo contains:

-**1. 📊  Example application -** A Complete showcase of a typical Node.js backend with performant tests setup (50 tests in 4 seconds including database!), and the themselves of course
+**1. 📊  Example application -** A Complete showcase of a typical Node.js backend with performant tests setup (50 tests run in 4 seconds including database!), and the tests themselves of course

 **2. ✅ 40+ Best Practices List -** Detailed instructions on how to write component tests in the RIGHT way including code example and reference to the example application